Green hotels cater to increasing numbers of eco-conscious travelers

 Shawn Duke, general manager of the Q Hotel and Spa, says that running a green hotel takes a little more diligence than running a typical hotel.
 “We reuse all of our paper, so you have to make sure that all the paper that’s been printed on one side is put in a stack for in-house use only.
 We don’t use note pads; we just write on the back of paper that’s already been used.”

 As for all the hard work, Duke says, “Doing this makes it a better place for our customers.
 We save a lot of money too.
 All of our lighting is energy efficient and because we use bulk dispensers we don’t have to throw away a ton of little plastic bottles.”

 Customer communication is important at a hotel like the Q, which is essentially an experiment in how green one hotel can be.
-"Guests suggested that we change our recycling receptacles to make it easier for them to separate items and we did," says Duke, who serves a clientele that appreciates the efforts of the Q. "People tell me all the time that they chose our hotel because of our environmental practices."
+“Guests suggested that we change our recycling receptacles to make it easier for them to separate items and we did,” says Duke.
+“People tell me all the time that they chose our hotel because of our environmental practices.”

 Duke understands the significance of these customers’ choices.
 “Like any good business, customer service is at the heart of what we do to be green.
 It’s the type of service that goes a step further in customer satisfaction; it’s not just about the customers’ needs, but about their values too.”

 If you liked this post you might also like: